Competition information at 28 July 2022

 Complaints, Protests and Appeals

 Complaints should be made to the Day Organiser either orally or in writing at the information tent up to 16.00 on the day of the competition.
 There is no fee for a complaint.
 The Day organiser is the adjudicator of a complaint.
 A protest can be made against the Organiser’s decision, in writing to the Controller.
 Protests will be considered by the jury.

-There will be a prize giving as soon as possible after 2:30 on the last day in the assembly area.
-Listen out for announcements.
+There will be a prize giving at 3.30pm on the last day in the assembly area.
 Prizes will be awarded to the first 3 competitors in all junior age classes, the first 3 in senior Long classes and the winners of senior Short classes.
-If you cannot come to the prize giving on day 5 could you please make arrangements for someone to collect your prize?
-We shall not be able to send prizes to overseas winners after the event.
+If you cannot come to the prize giving on day 5 could you please make arrangements for someone to collect your prize following the ceremony?

 Categorised under: Competition

 Click the image for a larger version.